thirukkural2022/obedparla.com/content/posts/2017-02-16-fountains-paradise-arthur-c-clarke.md

 ---
-title: "The Fountains of Paradise  by Arthur C. Clarke"
-author: "Obed Marquez Parlapiano"
+title : "The Fountains of Paradise  by Arthur C. Clarke" author : "Obed Marquez Parlapiano" date : "2017-02-16" categories :
-date: "2017-02-16"
-categories: "books,reviews"
-tags:
+ - books
+ - reviews
+tags : ""
-cover: "../images/sigiriya.jpg"
+cover : "../images/sigiriya.jpg"
 ---

 As a Hugo Award winner of 1980, The Fountains of Paradise is an interesting book.